GraceMcPadden2/Langgraph_codegen_test/README.md

-Temperature set to 0 to increase reliability.
+Temperature set to 0 to increase increase repeatability.

 Book1.xlsx contains simulated form of ~20 lines.